 Special General Meetings shall be held on an ad hoc basis, as determined by the Board.

 Each member in attendance shall be entitled to one vote on each issue raised.
-Votes may be cast by written proxy.
-To cast a vote by proxy, a QTNCA member must present, in person or by email, his/her proxy to a member of the Executive prior to the start of the meeting.
-Any proxies that do not clearly outline that member’s vote will be discarded upon review by at least 3 members of the Board and not be counted during the voting process.
+Votes may be cast by proxyholder.
+To cast a vote by proxy, a QTNCA member must present, in writing, their proxy to the proxyholder and Secretary of QTNCA prior to the time of voting.
+The proxyholder is entitled to full voting rights subject to any restrictions outlined by the proxy member.
+Proxyholders are not required to be QTNCA members.

 At all QTNCA General Meetings, a majority vote of members present is required for the approval of ordinary business.
 Proxies shall also be included in the vote.